filamentphp/filament/packages/forms/docs/03-fields.md

     ->enableOpen()
 ```

-If you wish to add a download button to each uploaded file instead, you can use the `enableDownload()` method:
+If you wish to add a download button to each file instead, you can use the `enableDownload()` method:

 ```php
 use Filament\Forms\Components\FileUpload;